hoangduytran/blender-manual/manual/sculpt_paint/selection_visibility.rst

 The following standard selection operations are supported:

-- :kbd:`Alt-LMB` -- Single faces.
-Use :kbd:`Shift-LMB` to select multiple.
+- :kbd:`Alt-LMB` -- Single faces
+- :kbd:`Shift-Alt-LMB` -- Select more or remove them from the selection.
 - :kbd:`A` -- All faces, :kbd:`A A` to deselect.
 - :kbd:`B` -- Box selection.
 - :kbd:`C` -- Circle select with brush.